-Surrey in the Great War: A County Remembers is a four year project run by Surrey Heritage and supported by the Heritage Lottery Fund, which aims to discover how the 1914-1918 conflict affected those left behind in the county and on the Home Front.
-The project team is on the look-out for stories about people and places.
+Surrey in the Great War: A County Remembers was a four year project run by Surrey Heritage and supported by the Heritage Lottery Fund, to research the backgrounds of those whose names appear on local war memorials and to discover how the 1914-1918 conflict affected those left behind on the Home Front.
 You can find out more about the Surrey wide project at their website: www.surreyinthegreatwar.org.uk

-Although the Cobham Remembers project is focused on the first world war we are also interested in information and photographs about the second world war.
+Although the Cobham Remembers project was focused on the first world war we are also interested in information and photographs relating to the second world war.

-The Cobham Conservation and Heritage Trust was the instigator for adding the memorial plaque at the Tilt in 2009 and have more recently been working with Elmbridge Borough Council to rejuvenate the declining avenue of cherry trees on the Tilt.
+The Cobham Conservation and Heritage Trust was the instigator for adding the memorial plaque at the Tilt in 2009 and worked with Elmbridge Borough Council to rejuvenate the avenue of cherry trees on the Tilt.